-Siting, construction (or, modification), operation, and decommissioning of microbiological and biomedical diagnostic, treatment, and research facilities (excluding Biosafety Level-3 and Biosafety Level-4;-), reference in accordance with applicable requirements and best practices: (such as Biosafety in Microbiological and Biomedical Laboratories, 3rd-5th Edition, MayDec.
-19932009, U.S. Department of Health and Human Services-Public-Health Service, Centers of for Disease Control and Prevention, and the National Institutes of Health (HHS Publication No. (CDC) 93-8395)) including, but not limited to, laboratories, treatment areas, offices, and storage areas, within or contiguous to an already previously disturbed or developed area (where active utilities and currently used roads are readily accessible).
-Operation may include the purchase, installation, and operation of biomedical equipment; (such as commercially available cyclotrons that are used to generate radioisotopes and radiopharmaceuticals, and commercially available biomedical imaging and spectroscopy instrumentation).
+Siting, construction, modification, operation, and decommissioning of microbiological and biomedical diagnostic, treatment and research facilities (excluding Biosafety Level-3 and Biosafety Level-4), in accordance with applicable requirements and best practices (such as Biosafety in Microbiological and Biomedical Laboratories, 5th Edition, Dec.
+2009, U.S. Department of Health and Human Services) including, but not limited to, laboratories, treatment areas, offices, and storage areas, within or contiguous to a previously disturbed or developed area (where active utilities and currently used roads are readily accessible).
+Operation may include the purchase, installation, and operation of biomedical equipment (such as commercially available cyclotrons that are used to generate radioisotopes and radiopharmaceuticals, and commercially available biomedical imaging and spectroscopy instrumentation).